markjsc/RpgGameEngine/Readme.md

 ## Project Structure
 I used the name "AwesomeRpg" because I'm not great at creatively naming systems. :-(

-The reusable library projects are all built as Portable libraries, using the default targets (.NET 4.5, ASP.NET Core 1.0, Windows 8, and Windows Phone 8.1).
-This can obviously be changed as needed.
-The Desktop Client project, as mentioned above, is WPF and the Unit Tests project is a standard .NET Unit Test project.
+The reusable library projects were originally built as Portable Class Libraries (PCL). but have been updated to .NET Standard 2.0.
+The Desktop Client project, as mentioned above, is WPF and the Unit Tests project is a typical .NET Unit Test project.

 * __Contracts__ (Hitcents.Interview.AwesomeRpg.Contracts) - interfaces that can be implemented by
   the current proejcts or any future ones; also data and domain models.
 There is no logic here.